billhails/CEKF/docs/NAMESPACES.md

-1. Typechecking - The type of an environment would be the type environment produced while checking, not a problem, but any function using such an environment would have to somehow explicitly declare its type.
+1. Typechecking - The type of an environment would be the type environment produced while checking, not a problem, but any function using such an environment would have to somehow explicitly declare its type if it was allowed as argument to a function.
-2. Lexical addressing - Two environments with the same type would almost certainly not have their values at the same locations, so lexical addressing of access outside of one would fail when applied to another.
+2. Lexical addressing - Two environments with the same type would almost certainly not have their values at the same locations, so lexical addressing of access to one would fail when applied to another.

 Given those, and probably other obstacles, I'm going to try for the much more limited but hopefully practical approach of namespaces.